UF Health Shands hospitals nationally ranked in 10 adult, pediatric medical specialties

 The analysis of more than 4,500 adult hospitals again puts UF Health in elite company with health systems nationwide that are ranked in medical specialties.
 The adult hospital rankings come six weeks after UF Health Shands Children’s Hospital tied for the No. 1 pediatric hospital in Florida and earned national rankings in five pediatric specialties from U.S. News & World Report.
 Overall, UF Health Shands Hospital is ranked in 10 adult and pediatric medical specialties.

-“It is an exceptional achievement for UF Health to be recognized yet again for its expertise in a broad range of adult and pediatric medical specialties,” said David R. Nelson, M.D., senior vice president of health affairs for UF and president of UF Health.
+“It is an exceptional achievement for UF Health to be recognized yet again for its expertise in a broad range of adult and pediatric medical specialties,” said David R. Nelson, M.D., senior vice president for health affairs at UF and president of UF Health.
 “These rankings show an unwavering commitment to excellence throughout our hospitals.
 That collective dedication to patients inspires all of us as we work together to transform lives, helping those we care for achieve the best possible outcomes.”

 Beyond the ranked specialties, three UF Health Shands specialties were rated as “high performing,” which puts them in the top 10% of all hospitals nationally in their respective disciplines.
 Those are cardiology and heart surgery, gastroenterology and gastrointestinal surgery and neurology/neurosurgery.